skip to content

 ld: symbol(s) not found for architecture arm64

-Oops, a linker error!
-From the mangled error message, it looks like a symbol reference to core::ops::FnOnce::call_once is undefined.
+Oh no, a linker error!
+If you squint at the mangled error message, it seems like a symbol reference to core::ops::FnOnce::call_once is undefined.
 We need to link the core crate to resolve this error.
 But, we can’t just link the core crate, because it’s not a .o file, but a .rlib file.
 As far as I know, there’s no way to directly link a .rlib file with ld nor is it straightforward to link it with rustc.

 staticlib to the rescue